Navigate Bahamas Ferry Terminals Like a Pro

 Parking Options

-• Uber/Lyft: Drop-off easy, pickup can take 20+ minutes
+• Uber/Lyft: drop-off is easy; pickup at the end of a sail day can take 20+ minutes

 Terminal Amenities